Core Doctrine

 The Title “Mother of God” (Theotokos)

 The Council of Ephesus (431 AD) defined Mary as Theotokos (God-bearer) against Nestorian attempts to call her merely Christotokos (Christ-bearer).
-This title doesn’t mean Mary is the source of Christ’s divinity, but affirms that:
+This title doesn’t mean Mary is the source of Christ’s divinity, but affirms three crucial truths about the Incarnation.

 Theological Significance